sajc11/HAITIWEBJAVA/README.md

 # README for Haitian News App

 ## Introduction
 The Haitian News App provides a dynamic and engaging platform tailored specifically for young Haitians.
 It aims to harness the power of digital technology to foster a more informed, engaged, and proactive Haitian community through timely news updates, comprehensive analyses, and interactive content focused on democracy and civic involvement.
+This app is designed to allow those who access to view theme-specific news articles and news opportunities.
+Additionally, this app is designed to work compatibly with a phone, tablet, or laptop, which is specifically beneficial for our use case, enabling individuals to access key information and news no matter what device they are using to access!

 ## Features
 - **Home Page:** Overview of the app’s purpose and core features.